 In short, the Nordica Enforcer 94 is the kind of ski that can perform well in the bumps but certainly requires a steady and experienced pilot.
-The stiff tail propels nicely and there’s a lot of pop, and the slightly softer (relatively speaking) front end is more forgiving than an alternative like the Volkl M5 Mantra or Salomon's new Stance.
-Most mogul skiers will likely prefer a lighter, even softer, and more flickable set-up like the Blizzard Rustler 9 or Salomon QST 99.
+The stiff tail propels nicely and there’s a lot of pop, and the slightly softer (relatively speaking) front end is more forgiving than an alternative like the Volkl M6 Mantra or Salomon's Stance.
+Most mogul skiers will likely prefer a lighter, even softer, and more flickable setup like the Blizzard Rustler 9 or Salomon QST 99.
 But the Enforcer nevertheless is a viable mogul option for the right rider.

 At 5’9” 155 pounds, I tested the 179-centimeter version of the Nordica Enforcer 94 and found it to be spot-on for my needs.
 This is right in the heart of my preferred length range (mid/high 170s to 180cm), and as I mentioned above, it felt natural from the very first run.
 Further, I never felt like I needed more length for stability (plus, weight would go up by sizing up, which impacts performance in tight spaces).
 It’s worth noting that Nordica offers the ski in a total of five lengths (ranging from 165 to 191cm) at fairly close intervals, so most people will be able to find a good pairing.
-Finally, each length has a unique shape and turn radius (sizing down to the 172, for example, would’ve changed the specs to 126-94-114.5mm and a tighter 16.1m turn radius).
+Finally, each length has a unique shape and turn radius (sizing down to the 172, for example, would’ve changed the specs to 126.5-94-114.5mm and a tighter 16.1m turn radius).